Hi-Folks/statistics/CONTRIBUTING.md

 ## Relevance

 Before proposing or submitting new features, consider whether they are genuinely beneficial to the broader user base.
-Open source projects serve a diverse group of developers with varying needs.
+Open-source projects serve a diverse group of developers with varying needs.
 It's important to assess whether your feature is likely to be widely useful.

 ## Procedure